anika-tahsin4152/Java_Quiz_Project/README.md

 # Java_Quiz_Project
 # About the Project
-# The project titled "QuizSystem" is a Java-based application that provides a simple quiz management system.
+# The project "QuizSystem" is a Java-based application that provides a simple quiz management system.
 It allows users to log in as either administrators or students to perform various tasks related to quizzes.
 Here's an overview of its key features:

 ### 1. **User Authentication:** Users are required to provide a username and password for authentication.
 The system validates these credentials against user data stored in a JSON file.
 ### 2. **Role-Based Access:** The system supports two user roles: "admin" and "student."
 Administrators have privileges to create and manage quiz questions, while students can take quizzes.